-- UG.C7.1 Students are required to attempt all items of summative assessment at the appointed time.
-Failure to do so will be deemed by the Board of Examiners to constitute failure in that assessment component unless there is some cause found valid on production of acceptable evidence in accordance with UG.C4. - UG.C7.2 The marks of the assessment items within each module are aggregated and a module mark produced for notification to the Board of Examiners.
-The progress of each student will be considered by a Board at least once per academic year. - UG.C7.3 Level completion is achieved when a student has gained the number of credits required at that level.
+- UG.C7.2 The marks of the assessment items within each module are aggregated and a module mark produced for notification to the Board of Examiners.
+The progress of each student will be considered by a Board at least once per academic year. - UG.C7.3 Assessment periods are scheduled at the end of each semester with referred and deferred assessment from both semesters taking place in a referral period at the end of the academic year. - UG.C7.4 Level completion is achieved when a student has gained the number of credits required at that level.
 Credit must be achieved in modules required at all levels for the registered award programme.
-Students cannot retake successfully attained modules.

-- UG.C7.4 For full-time students level completion and progression are synonymous.
-In order to progress from one level to the next a fulltime undergraduate student must: - (i) have 120 credits at the level under consideration; or - (ii) be granted an Exceptional Second Referral in no more than 24 credits (see UG.C7.17); or - (iii) be granted a module deferral(s) in no more than 24 credits (see UG.C4.6); or - (iv) be required to undertake referral with attendance in no more than 24 credits in the following year (see UG.C7.11).
+Students cannot retake successfully attained modules. - UG.C7.5 All students have the right to two referral opportunities in any failed module(s).
+No further attempts are permitted. - UG.C7.6 For full-time students level completion and progression are synonymous.
+In order to progress from one level to the next a fulltime undergraduate student must: - (i) have 120 credits at the level under consideration; or - (ii) be granted an Exceptional Second Referral in no more than 20 credits or - (iii) be granted a module deferral(s) in no more than 20 credits (see UG.C4.8).

-Students who have not achieved at least 96 credits will not be allowed to progress to the next level.
+Students who have not achieved at least 100 credits will not be allowed to progress to the next level.
 Such students will be counselled by the Programme Leader or nominated deputy, as to the options available to them.
-A level mark will be calculated once a student attempts level completion (i.e. consideration is given to assessment performance in all modules required at that level).
+This may include an opportunity to re-register for a Final Referral at a module or module(s) (see UG.C7.16).

-- UG.C7.5 All students have the right to one referral opportunity in any failed module(s) unless compensation has been awarded.
-In certain circumstances (see UG.C7.15 & UG.C7.17), a third attempt (either a Final Module Attempt or Exceptional Second Referral) may be permitted.
-No further attempts are permitted. - UG.C7.6 Performance at a level is indicated by the Level Mark.
-The Level Mark is calculated as follows: - (i) Marks from the core modules, and - (ii) Marks from the best of the option modules not exceeding the total option credits required.
+- UG.C7.7 Performance at a level is indicated by the Level Mark.
+The Level Mark is calculated as follows:

+- (i) Marks from the core modules, and

+- (ii) Marks from any option modules.